keaglin/keaglin.github.io/portfolio-ideas.md

 TECHNICAL NOTES
 body needs to be a flex container of columns for its children to stack (even though that's not what I want as an end result) and it needs to have a direction: column and justify-contents: space-between

-footer need to be a flex container each thing should be like a flex item
+footer need to be a flex container, justify-content: space-around each thing should be like a flex item